Marie Reay: Career

 She joined the Australian National University in 1959 and worked there until she retired in 1988.

 Reay was elected a Fellow of the Academy of the Social Sciences in Australia in 1977.

+Death and legacy

+Reay died at Booragul on Lake Macquarie on 16 September 2004 and was buried in Toronto cemetery.
+Her papers are held in the ANU Archives.

 Ten years after her death ANU Press published her 1965 manuscript, Wives and Wanderers in a New Guinea Highlands Society, with an introduction by Marilyn Strathern.

+In 2016, ANU established the Marie Reay prize and three years later named a new education building in her honour.
+The Menzies Library at ANU hosted an exhibition of her New Guinea research in 2022 to commemorate her birth 100 years earlier.